filips123/PWAsForFirefox/native/README.md

 ### From Release Binaries

-You can download installers/packages and the shell completions from the [latest GitHub release](https://github.com/filips123/PWAsForFirefox/releases/latest).
+You can download installers/packages and the shell completions from [the latest GitHub release](https://github.com/filips123/PWAsForFirefox/releases/latest).

 ### From Development Binaries

-You can download and install [latest build artifact](https://github.com/filips123/PWAsForFirefox/actions/workflows/native.yaml?query=actor%3Afilips123) from GitHub Actions builds.
+You can download and install [the latest build artifact](https://github.com/filips123/PWAsForFirefox/actions/workflows/native.yaml?query=actor%3Afilips123) from GitHub Actions builds.
 Note that these are development versions that may be unstable.

 ### From Source